AndyObtiva/glimmer-dsl-libui/README.md

 #### Shape Coloring

-This example demonstrates being able to nest a listener within shapes directly, and [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) will automatically detect when the mouse lands inside a shape to notify listener.
+This example demonstrates being able to nest listeners within shapes directly, and [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) will automatically detect when the mouse lands inside the shapes to notify listeners.

+This example also demonstrates very basic drag and drop support, implemented manually with shape listeners.

 [examples/shape_coloring.rb](examples/shape_coloring.rb)